 In this section, resources are available for CACs that provide services for Children with Sexual Behavior Problems (CSPB), Commercial Sexual Exploitation of Children (CSEC) and Native American and Alaskan Native MDTs/CACs.

-The National Children’s Alliance (NCA) is the national association and accrediting body for Children’s Advocacy Centers (CACs).
+National Children’s Alliance (NCA) is the national association and accrediting body for Children’s Advocacy Centers (CACs).
 NCA opened in 1994 and has created 10 standards for accreditation, with member CACs across the country and state chapter organizations in all 50 states.
-There are three levels of membership, Accredited, Associate and Affiliate, with different requirements for each level.
+There are four levels of membership: Accredited, Associate/Developing, Affiliate, and Satellite.
+Each membership level has different requirements.

 Victim advocacy services are essential to support the child victim and the non-offending caregiver in the aftermath of an allegation of abuse.
 A victim/family advocate is present at the time of the forensic interview to meet with the MDT during the pre-meeting to discuss and share information with the MDT.
 The advocate then meets with the caregiver during the forensic interview to provide support, information and referrals.

 It is essential for CACs and MDTs to discuss the emotional, mental, and physical toll from working in the field of child abuse.
 Individual staff should have the opportunity to evaluate their own resilience and learn strategies to combat vicarious trauma/compassion fatigue and burnout.
 We need to educate new team members, as well as seasoned employees, to understand the impact, identify any physical, emotional and behavioral symptoms, to then address ways to build resilience.